ugjka/newyearsbot/README.md

 ## What's not so great but not too bad

 * timezone shapefile is loaded in memory which increases ram usage by 60 to 80MB
-* timezone lookup on slow hardware might be slow

 ## Pro-tip